 - NumPA (Diagnostic Interview)

-This diagnostic interview is administered in an individual interview.
-It is used to fully assess a student’s knowledge in all five of the knowledge domains and strategy in all three of the strategy domains.
+This diagnostic interview was created to support teachers in developing an understanding of the Number Framework.
+It is administered as an individual interview and fully assesses a student’s knowledge in all five of the knowledge domains and strategy in all three of the strategy domains.
 However, as this method of assessment is time-consuming, it is not intended that it be used with every member of a class on a regular basis.
+It is recommended that GloSS, IKAN and JAM be used instead.
 More information about NumPA is available from the nzmaths online PD.
 The Diagnostic Interview is Book 2 of the Numeracy Development Projects Books.

 PAT:Mathematics is a series of 9 multiple choice tests designed for students in years 3 to 10.
 Each test can be used at multiple year levels.
 Achievement on each test can be reported on a common measurement scale.
 The scale allows formative and summative reporting.
 A marking and analysis service is available.
 More information about PAT assessments is available from the NZCER website.